 Annotations are intended for storing extra information about a model, such as graphics, documentation or versioning, etc. A Modelica tool is free to define and use other annotations, in addition to those defined here, according to section 18.1.

-Annotations must be represented with constructs according to the Modelica grammar (for replaceable class declarations with a constraining-clause also refer to section 7.3.2.1).
+Annotations are optional in the Modelica grammar, and when present, indicated using the annotation keyword, see annotation-clause in the grammar (appendix A.2.7).
+The structure of the annotation content is the same as a class modification (class-modification in the grammar).
+(For replaceable class declarations with a constraining-clause also refer to section 7.3.2.1.)
 The specification in this document defines the semantic meaning if a tool implements any of these annotations.